Condensational and collisional growth of cloud droplets in a turbulent environment: Introduction

 \section{Introduction}

 It has been suggested that warm rain accounts for about $30\%$ of the total amount of rain and for $70\%$ of the total rain area in the tropics, which plays an important role in regulating the vertical water and energy transport of the tropical atmosphere \citep{lau2003warm}.
 Its rapid formation has puzzled the cloud microphysics community for about 70 years.
-The observed time scale of warm rain formation is known to be about 20 minutes \citep{stephens2007near}, which is much shorter than the theoretically predicted time scale of 8 hours \citep{1955_Saffman}.
+The observed timescale of warm rain formation is known to be about 20 minutes \citep{stephens2007near}, which is much shorter than the theoretically predicted timescale of 8 hours \citep{1955_Saffman} and 60 minutes in simulations of classical adiabatic parcel models \citep{jonas1996turbulence}.
 Condensational and collisional growth determine the formation of warm rain.
 In the absence of turbulence, condensational growth is effective for cloud condensation nuclei and cloud droplets smaller than 15 $\mu$m in radius.
 Since the growth rate is inversely proportional to the radius, condensational growth leads to a narrow width of the droplet-size distribution.
-The gravity-generated collisional growth in isolation becomes important only when the mean radius of droplets is larger than $\sim40\,\mu$m.
-Thus, there is a size gap of $15\,\mu$m--$40\,\mu$m where neither condensation nor collision drives the growth \citep{pruppacher2012microphysics, 2011_lamb, Grabowski_2013}.
-Therefore, the effect of turbulence on condensational and collisional growth has been proposed to overcome this size gap \citep{1955_Saffman, shaw_2003, DBB12, Grabowski_2013}.
-In the meteorology community, the process of collision-coalescence is also referred to as collection, while in the astrophysical community, this process is referred to as coagulation \citep{li2017effect}.
+The gravity-generated collisional growth in isolation becomes important only when the mean radius of droplets is larger than $\sim40\,\mu$m, and the collision efficiency becomes large enough for collisional growth.
+Thus, there is a size gap of $15\,\mu$m--$40\,\mu$m where neither condensation nor collision--coalescence drives the growth \citep{pruppacher2012microphysics, 2011_lamb, Grabowski_2013}.
+Therefore, the effect of turbulence on condensational and collisional growth has been proposed to overcome this size gap \citep{1955_Saffman, shaw_2003, KPE07, DBB12, Grabowski_2013}.
+In the meteorology community, the process of collision--coalescence is also referred to as collection \citep{berry_1974}, while in the astrophysical community, this process is referred to as coagulation \citep{li2017effect, johansen2017forming}.
 Since we assume unit collision and coalescence efficiency, we use the terminology collision in the present study.